Inbibo/shift_docs/docs/intro/ui_overview.md

 ## Toolbar

-You can find the toolbar at the top-right of the window.
+You can find the toolbar at the top-left of the window.

 ![Toolbar](../images/toolbar.png)